 When shopping for wedding suits, it's important to send along a woman, as most men think that just any old suit will do.
 Here are some things to check for:

 ♥ Hiring or Buying?
 Sometimes it can cost nearly as much to hire as to buy a suit.
-However, you may be able to hire a nicer suit for the same money hiring as you can buying.
+However, you may be able to hire a nicer suit for the same money as buying one.

 ♥ Type.
 Decide if you want the whole cake to be the same flavor or whether you’d like different flavors on each tier.
-A three tier cake with chocolate, fruit and carrot cake caters for all guests.
+A three-tier cake with chocolate, fruit and carrot cake caters to all guests.

-When picking flowers there is a lot to take into consideration including the color of the flowers, the size of the bouquet, and the price.
-Here are some of the more common areas where people areas where people things to remember:
+When picking flowers, there is a lot to take into consideration, including the color of the flowers, the size of the bouquet, and the price.
+Here are some of the more common areas where people things to remember:

 ♥ Bouquets.
 For the bride and bridesmaids.